Plant Health Undergraduate Summer Studentships 2019

 - Build networks of research groups and emerging scientists with a focus on plant health.

-On completion of their project, students will be required to submit a scientific poster describing their research, a selection of which will be included in relevant RSB, UKPSF and Member Organisation publications.
+On completion of their project, students will be required to produce a report on their research, with the format to be agreed.
+This could take the form of a scientific poster, for instance.
+These may be included in relevant RSB, UKPSF and Member Organisation publications.

 - Researchers at universities and research institutions within the UK are eligible to apply to host an undergraduate studentship.
 If successful, supervisors will be required to advertise their studentship nationally to eligible students* in collaboration with the RSB.